scholarslab/scholarslab.github.io/pages/about.md

 ## Where are you?
 Our [Hours & Spaces page](/hours-and-spaces/) has more information on our physical spaces as well as maps helping you navigate to us.

-We're in Alderman Library, which is just west of the Rotunda and chapel and east of Nameless Field on UVA Grounds.
-We're the west wing of Alderman's fourth floor, but because the main public entrance to Alderman opens onto the 4th floor we're on the same floor you enter on.
-Turn left and walk past Greenberry's coffee shop and a water fountain to find the Scholars' Lab staff offices, then turn right to find our Common Area and Makerspace.
+We're in Alderman Library, which is on UVA's Central Grounds: just west of the Rotunda and chapel, and just east of Nameless Field and those tennis courts.
+We're the west wing of Alderman's fourth floor; because the main public entrance to Alderman opens onto the 4th floor, we're on the same floor you enter on.
+Turn left and walk past Greenberry's coffee shop and a water fountain to find the Scholars' Lab staff offices, then turn right to find our Common Area (including Makerspace and Open Office Hours area), Alderman 421 (electronic classroom), and Alderman 423 (smaller classroom).

-Our cultural heritage informatics experts, Will Rourk and Arin Bennett, are currently seated on the third floor of Clemons Library, which is right next to Alderman to the southwest (turn right after entering the 3rd floor, and walk past the open lab area to find their offices).
-The Clemons VizLounge spaces is also on the third floor, but you'd reach it by turning left after entering the third floor.
+Our cultural heritage informatics experts, Will Rourk and Arin Bennett, are currently seated on the third floor of Clemons Library, which is just southwest of Alderman; if you're standing on the Alderman front steps facing south, turn right (you'll pass the Harrison-Small Special Collections building, which has rockers on a front porch), then walk past the Aviator Statue and the outdoor terrace to find Clemons' front doors.
+Inside Clemons, turn right to find the elevator/stairwell; after entering the 3rd floor, turn right and walk past the DML lab area to find their offices (Will and Arin request folks <a href="mailto:spatial@virginia.edu">email them</a> first for an appointment, as they are not always working from their desks).
+The Clemons VizLounge spaces is also on that third floor, but you'd reach it by turning left after entering the third floor.

 ## How do I contact you?
+For general inquiries, write to [scholarslab@virginia.edu](mailto:scholarslab@virginia.edu).

+For questions about spatial technologies and cultural heritage informatics, contact [spatial@virginia.edu](mailto:spatial@virginia.edu).

 For GIS-specific questions, contact [uvagis@virginia.edu](mailto:uvagis@virginia.edu).

-For questions about spatial technologies and cultural heritage informatics, contact [spatial@virginia.edu](mailto:spatial@virginia.edu).

 For inquiries about our Makerspace, write to [slabmakerspace@virginia.edu](mailto:slabmakerspace@virginia.edu).

-For all other inquiries, write to [scholarslab@virginia.edu](mailto:scholarslab@virginia.edu).
+We are also on Twitter <a hfre="https://twitter.com/ScholarsLab">@ScholarsLab</a>.

 ## How was this website made?
 This website contains the collective effort of our [staff and collaborators](/people), past and present.
 The website has existed in multiple forms: most recently, as a WordPress site (?-2018) and now a Jekyll-generated static website (2018-current).